 The first-in-human infectious disease clinical trial of AGENT-797 is enrolling patients with COVID-19 infection, requiring mechanical ventilation and with moderate-to-severe ARDS.
 The trial design is a 3+3 dose escalation with a minimum sample size of approximately 28 evaluable patients.
 Dose escalation progresses to the next level when no serious adverse event is seen.
 If an adverse event does happen, three additional patients need to be treated at the first dose level.
 Patients are being dosed with one IV infusion, ranging from 108 to 109 iNKT cells.
 The primary endpoints are safety and maximum tolerated dose.
 Key secondary efficacy endpoints include respiratory parameters, viral burden and persistence of allogeneic iNKT cells.
+As of February 4, 2020, preliminary data showed that of the four patients dosed through that date, three patients (75%) were extubated and released after treatment.
+Notably, two of these patients (50%) were extubated within 24 hours of dosing.
 One patient during the trial has experienced cardiac arrest, a serious adverse event that was deemed to be life threatening.
 The study investigator determined that the event was more likely related to Methicillin-resistant Staphylococcus aureus bacteremia, combined with the patient's clinical course of COVID-19-related pneumonia, and unrelated to AGENT-797.
 We anticipate providing an update on interim data from the Phase 1 dose-escalation cohorts in the fourth quarter of 2021.